Updated: Dec 15, 2020

 "I mean, the chance to actually go to a telescope and take data?"

-During this time, I also met the love of my life, and he helped me believe in myself when I didn't.
+During this time, I also met Alex, and he helped me believe in myself when I didn't.
 He was my light when I didn't think there was much hope with getting through.
 He also inspired me to join him on an adventure to do a research internship in France.
 He had just landed one, so I also applied to the same City - Grenoble.
 I wrote a covering letter and CV, and sent it off to my now very close mentor and friend, Pierre.
 He loved my letter, and offered me a job!
 Exams came and went, and we were off!

 Within my first week, Pierre mentioned they had a huge observation project coming up, one where they might need some extra hands to take on the observations.
 I enthusiastically volunteered and made a point to mention it in each of our meetings.
 I mean, the chance to actually go to a telescope and take data?
 Yes, PLEASE!